 In 1840, the city of Paris got rid of the original bust of Philidor that had been in front of one of the opera theatres since 1783.

-In 1844, Walker's book on Philidor contained 62 games played by Philidor.
+In 1844, George Walker's book on Philidor contained 62 games played by Philidor.

 On June 6, 1845, Philidor's oldest son, Andre Joseph Helene Danican Philidor, died at the age of 83.

 On May 29, 1850, John Hales Sweet (1819-1880) designed and registered what he called 'The Philidor chessmen.'
 The set was manufactured by George Merrifield.
 The advertisement for them ran for six months in a London publication.
 Howard Staunton ridiculed the design, and that did not help the popularity of the chessmen.
 They never took hold and had a production run of about a year.